legendarycode3/onchain-betting-contract/README.md

 # Onchain Betting Smart Contract
-A secure peer-to-peer wagering/Bet protocol that enables two players to stake ETH on predefined outcomes, automatically locks funds once both parties commit, and leverages an independent arbiter to determine winners and
+A secure peer-to-peer wagering/Bet protocol that enables two players to stake ETH on predefined outcomes, automatically locks funds once both parties commit, and leverages an independent arbiter to determine winners and distribute the full betting pot,

 ## Project Overview